flaccid-wasteland/chef-solo-wrapper/README.md

 #### Mac OS X

-Ruby and RubyGems is preinstalled.
+Ruby and RubyGems are preinstalled.

 ### Install Chef